Trevor-M-Williams/sudoku/README.md

 ## How to Play

-- Click on a cell to select it
-- Use the number bar or keyboard to input numbers
-- Use keyboard shortcuts (Cmd/Ctrl + 1-9) to select numbers
+- Use the number bar or keyboard shortcuts (Cmd/Ctrl + 1-9) to select a number
 - When a number is selected:
   - hold Command/Ctrl while clicking on a cell to fill it
   - hold Option/Alt while clicking on a cell to toggle notes
+- You can also fill cells by clicking on them and pressing the number on your keyboard
 - Invalid moves will be highlighted in red
-- Complete the puzzle by filling all cells correctly

 ## Project Structure